tmastersmart/gmrs_live/README.md

-# GMRS Louisiana Node Image
+# GMRSHUB Louisiana Node Image

 # GMRS Status Page
 =====================================================================

 update:2/2/25

-This is now the Louisiana Node Image
+This is now the Louisiana Node Image for GMRSHUB

 Underconstruction.
 Look for the image soon.